Elvetham Hall: Architecture

-The house was built in 1859–62 for Frederick Gough, 4th Baron Calthorpe.
+The house was built in 1859–62 for the 4th Baron Calthorpe.
 It was designed by Samuel Sanders Teulon, who was noted for his polychrome brickwork.
 It is built of red brick and stone dressing, with bands and decoration in black brick.
 It is an ornate design with hipped and mansard roofs with gables and dormers, tall brick chimneys and an entrance front dominated by a tall tower.
 The interior is notable for its fireplaces.

 The house has a porte-cochère that was added in 1901 and a dining room that was added in 1911.
 Both are designed "deceivingly" to match the original house.

 The architectural historians Nikolaus Pevsner and David Lloyd called Elvetham Hall "A major house of [Teulon], but not one anybody would praise for beauty".
 Another architectural historian, Mark Girouard, called it "the holiest or unholiest of zebras, being not only striped, but also zigzagged and diapered all over with bricks, and slates of different colours... like an enormous multi-coloured jelly".